hackberrydev/alas/README.md

 `alas --remove-empty-days` will remove past days that don't have any events or tasks from the plan.

+### `--version`

+`alas --version` will output the version and exit.
+This command is available only when no other commands are used.

 ### Running multiple commands